jundalisay/superb/content/en/social/supersociology/principles/part-5/fourth-branch.md

 ## The Resources Branch

-To complete the proper system of government, pantrynomics proposes a Resource branch to be the fourth independent branch of government.
+To complete the proper system of government, Supereconomics proposes a Resource branch to be the fourth independent branch of government.
 This will mimic the role of a housewife in budgeting the family's expenses and in noting down the needs and condition of each child, which represents each citizen or group of citizens.

 At the moment, such responsibilities are done by the Audit and Budget department or Treasuries of governments.
 These are usually as a separate statutory body or constitutional commission, which merely acts as an appendage instead of being an equal to the three branches.